ritwickdey/vscode-live-sass-compiler/README.md

 - Various dev-dependancy updates

 ### Fixed
-- Part fix: Slwo file handling #22.
+- Part fix: Slow file handling #22.
 Full fix in v5 as some small breaking changes
   - The glob pattern matcher is causing bottlenecks, reducing load calls with small patch.
 However moving away from glob is the end-game (which will be happening in v5)
 - Fix: `compileCurrentSass` shows wrong message on fail
   - When you run `compileCurrentSass` and it would fail (for whatever reason) it would cause the output to show `Success` rather than `Error` (just the output was wrong, nothing else)